The Helath Forest

 - Derth Wisescales

 - Derth is dark blue (almost midnight) with black scales.
-He is a member of the Third Circle and serves on the dragon council.
+He is a member of the Second Circle and serves on the dragon council.
 He is Plyth’s great uncle and Wrytha’s brother.

 - Flyn Thorntail